Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Interactive Play Toys

 Interactive play toys are a great way to bond with your kitty; You’re more than just a litter box cleaner and a food dispenser.
-Connecting with your cat through interactive playtime is the perfect way to improve your cat’s socializing skills.
+Connecting with your cat through interactive playtime is the perfect way to improve your cat’s socialization skills.

 Playing with hands can encourage rough play like scratching and biting.
 Using toys instead helps instill safer and more appropriate play behaviours.
 Here are some of the best ways to encourage one-on-one interactive playtime.